szeyick/webApplicationArchitectures/WSStack/README.md

 ### WSDL Structure

 The intention of WDSL is to provide a means of communication between the client and server without them directly knowing about each other.
+It defines how to reach the implementation of the services that are available to a particular web service.

 The document itself describes -
 1. **What** the service does and the operations that it provides.